William Edmondstoune Aytoun: Early life and education

-Aytoun was born at 21 Abercromby Place in the New Town of Edinburgh, the only son of Joan Keir (1771–1861) and Roger Aytoun WS (1769–1843), Director of the Chancery of Scotland.
+Aytoun was born at 21 Abercromby Place in the New Town of Edinburgh, the only son of Joan Keir (1771–1861) and Roger Aytoun WS (1769–1843), Director of Chancery of Scotland.
 His parents were both Episcopalians.

 To his mother, a woman of culture, he owed his early fondness for literature (including ballad poetry), his political sympathies, and his admiration for the House of Stuart.
 He also counted poet Sir Robert Aytoun (died 1638) among his relatives.

 At the age of eleven years William was sent to the Edinburgh Academy, and subsequently entered the University of Edinburgh.

 Travels and writings

 Aytoun published his first book, Poland, Homer, and other Poems, in 1832, at the age of 19.
 This work expressed fervent concern for the cause of Poland.
 In 1833, he journeyed to London where he spent a few months studying law, but decided in September of that year to travel on to Aschaffenburg where he studied German.
 While in Germany he made a blank verse translation of the first part of Goethe's Faust; but it was never published, forestalled by other translations.
 He remained in Germany until April 1834.

 On returning to Scotland, Aytoun resumed his legal studies in his father's chambers.
 He was admitted a writer to the signet in 1835, and five years later certified a Scottish lawyer.
 By his own confession, though he followed the law, he never could "overtake" it.

 Aytoun was a contributor to the Edinburgh literary periodical Blackwood's Magazine, beginning in 1836 with the magazine's acceptance of his translations from Uhland.
 In 1839 he joined the staff of Blackwood's, an association which he maintained until the end of his life.
 His contributions to the periodical included humorous prose stories, such as The Glenmutchkin Railway, How I Became a Yeoman, and How I Stood for the Dreepdaily Burghs, a partly autobiographical novel, Norman Sinclair, and the work upon which his reputation as a poet is chiefly based, his Lays of the Scottish Cavaliers (1848).

 In around 1841, Aytoun became acquainted with Theodore Martin, and in association with him wrote a series of humorous articles on the fashions and follies of the time, in which were interspersed the verses which afterwards became popular as the Bon Gaultier Ballads (1855).